Place of Origin:

 He had Clara’s inquisitive nature, asking questions like a typical companion and having the intelligence to use the knowledge he’d gleaned.
 It was Rigsy, for instance, who first leapt onto the suspended chair in the room where PC Forest was killed, buying himself and Clara a little extra time during their escape from the house where the policewoman had been tuned into a mural.
-And although the Doctor first mused that The enigma concerning one of the
+And although The Doctor first mused that the enigma concerning one of the

-So although the Doctor initially dismissed Rigsy as a ‘barely sentient local… a pudding brain’, he soon had the Time Lord revising his original opinion.
-‘I think you could be wrong about this lad, ’ the Doctor told Clara, adding that Rigsy had ‘vital local knowledge’ and she shouldn’t scare him off!
+So although The Doctor initially dismissed Rigsy as a ‘barely sentient local… a pudding brain’, he soon had the Time Lord revising his original opinion.
+‘I think you could be wrong about this lad, ’ the Twelfth Doctor told Clara, adding that Rigsy had ‘vital local knowledge’ and she shouldn’t scare him off!

-Whilst the Doctor set about proving Rigsy’s innocence, Clara, moved by the thought that Rigsy’s new baby Lucy might grow up without a father, offered to take the chronolock from him as a means of insuring no one would die should their hunt for the killer fail.
-To Rigsy’s horror, although the ‘murder’ was proved to be an elaborate trap laid by Ashildr for the Doctor, there was no way to cheAt The death promised to the raven and Clara had to die.
-With the Doctor teleported away, it was left to Rigsy to commemorate Clara’s death by painting a mural in her memory on the side of the forgotten TARDIS.
+Whilst The Doctor set about proving Rigsy’s innocence, Clara, moved by the thought that Rigsy’s new baby Lucy might grow up without a father, offered to take the chronolock from him as a means of insuring no one would die should their hunt for the killer fail.
+To Rigsy’s horror, although the ‘murder’ was proved to be an elaborate trap laid by Ashildr for the The Doctor, there was no way to cheat the death promised to the raven and Clara had to die.
+With The Doctor teleported away, it was left to Rigsy to commemorate Clara’s death by painting a mural in her memory on the side of the forgotten TARDIS.